 - This could be a difficult situation with no easy answer.
 Hitting a partner is physical abuse, and it’s not your fault if you are being hit or abused.
 People might hit back because they need to defend themselves or want to get back at their partner.
 Depending on the situation hitting back may make the situation worse (making the other person more mad and violent) or could make the abuse stop (if they back down).
 Something to keep in mind is that regardless of who started the physical fight, you can be charged if you injure your partner.

 In healthy relationships there is no hitting or abuse.
 If there abuse happening in your relationship, you can try talking to someone about it.
-You don’t have to go through this situation alone, try to talk to someone who can help you: a parent or guardian or other adult relative, a guidance counselor, teacher, social worker, teen clinic, or the Klinic Crisis Line at (204)786-8686 or 1-888-322-3019 (it’s free and confidential).
+You don’t have to go through this situation alone, try to talk to someone who can help you: a parent or guardian or other adult relative, a guidance counselor, teacher, social worker, teen clinic, or in Manitoba, the Klinic Crisis Line at (204)786-8686 or 1-888-322-3019 (it’s free and confidential).
 The people you talk to can help you sort out the situation, and help you plan for what you need to keep yourself safe.

 - I think I’ve been abusive, what should I do?